About Museo dell’Opera del Duomo

-For the museum complex to be in actual control of their people flow, Visionarea’s solution uses a browser-accessible interface.
-Thanks to Xovis technology providing data in real time, the Duomo di Siena can efficiently manage the coupled alert system and analyze historical count data.
+For the museum complex to be in actual control of its people flow, Visionarea’s solution uses a browser-accessible interface.
+Thanks to Xovis technology providing data in real-time, the Duomo di Siena can efficiently manage the coupled alert system and analyze historical count data.

 Thanks to the information gathered with Xovis technology and its integration by Visionarea, the client has been able to profit from more efficient staff management and, in turn, has been able to provide a smoother and more pleasurable customer experience.

-Visitor flow has been much more malleable, which lead to a reduction of “bottleneck” situations.
+Visitor flow has been much more malleable, which lead to a reduction of bottleneck situations.
 People flow management provides a tool to minimize cumbersome queues and gatherings in spaces where many art pieces are exhibited, allowing for unobstructed viewing of each delightful work of art.
 Download and read the complete case study below.